 Choosing the best nerf bars can often be as much about styling as anything else.
 It could be argued that aside from looking slightly different, all nerf bars are pretty much the same thing.
 They’re all made from steel, all offering a step, and all bolt-on easily without the need to start tearing into the vehicle.

 In this guide, I’ve chosen four different nerf bars on the market, so hopefully, you’ll find something that works for your needs.

 The Best Nerf Bars

-These full-length bars use 3” tubing, with a 0.084” wall thickness (for those European readers, that’s just over 2 mm), making them a pretty hefty and solid construction, and despite being welded together, N-FAB says these are true one-piece construction (thanks to quality welding).
+These full-length bars use 3″ tubing, with a 0.084″ wall thickness (for those European readers, that’s just over 2 mm).
+They’ve got pretty hefty and solid construction.
+And despite being welded together, N-FAB says these are true one-piece construction (thanks to quality welding).

-These are nearly double the thickness of some of the competition, so you can see that they’re a heavy-duty offering, and to keep them looking solid and tidy, they go through a 4-stage powder coating process (a 5 year warranty), which gives them excellent durability and resistance to all weathers, no matter how extreme.
+These are nearly double the thickness of some of the competition.
+So, you can see that they’re a heavy-duty offering.
+To keep them looking solid and tidy, they go through a 4-stage powder coating process.
+They also come with a 5-year warranty.
+Overall, they have excellent durability and resistance to all weather, no matter how extreme.

-The ‘hoop step’ design is patented and incorporates a dimpled metal step plate which gives excellent grip and traction, even when wet.
-The whole sidebar feels solidly constructed … stepping on these doesn’t feel as though you’re just waiting for something to snap or bend … these are part of the vehicle once they’re installed properly.
+The ‘hoop step’ design is patented.
+It incorporates a dimpled metal step plate that gives excellent grip and traction, even when wet.
+The whole sidebar feels solidly constructed.
+Stepping on these doesn’t feel as though you’re just waiting for something to snap or bend.
+These are part of the vehicle once they’re installed properly.

 - Rating: 4.5 / 5